Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Equivalence classes of agents in PEP

 Similarly, we write $P \in \Rmat{d}{\N p}$ as follows

 e.g. $P_i = \qty[y_i^k~ x_i^k~ g_i^k]_{k \in I}$, and the Gram matrix $G \in \Rmat{\N p}{\N p}$ is thus defined as

-Therefore, diagonal block $G_{ii}$ are symmetric and off-diagonal blocks are such that $G_{ij} = G_{ji}^T$.
+Therefore, diagonal blocks $G_{ii}$ are symmetric and off-diagonal blocks are such that $G_{ij} = G_{ji}^T$.
 We assume that each block $P_i$ (and $f_i$) contains the same type and number of variables for each agent $i$.
 The variables common to all agents, such as $x^*$, are copied into each agent block $P_i$.
 This also covers the case where agents are heterogeneous and hold different types or numbers of variables since we can always add variables as columns of $P_i$ (and $f_i$), even if agent $i$ does not use them.
-Moreover, each agent block $P_i$ (and $f_i$) has the same column order, so we can work with the same coefficient vectors for each agent.
-A coefficient vector for a variable $x$ is denoted $\id_x \in \Rvec{p}$, and contains linear coefficients selecting the correct combination of columns in $P_i \in \Rmat{d}{p}$ to obtain vector $x_i \in \Rvec{d}$, i.e. $P_i \id_x = x_i$, for any $i = 1,\dots,\N$.
+Moreover, each agent block $P_i$ (and $f_i$) has the same column order, enabling us to use the same coefficient vectors for column selection in each agent block. \begin{notation*}[Coefficient vector $\id_x \in \Rvec{p}$] A coefficient vector for a variable $x$ is denoted $\id_x \in \Rvec{p}$, and contains linear coefficients selecting the correct combination of columns in $P_i \in \Rmat{d}{p}$ to obtain vector $x_i \in \Rvec{d}$, i.e. $P_i \id_x = x_i$, for any $i = 1,\dots,\N$.
 This notation allows, for example, to write $x_i^Tx_i$ as $x_i^Tx_i = \id_x^T P_i^TP_i \id_x = \id_x^T G_{ii} \id_x$, for any agent $i$.
 Similarly, let $\id_{f(x)}$ be a vector of coefficients selecting the correct element in the vector $f_i$ such that $\id_{f(x)}^T f_i = f_i(x_i)$.
-These coefficient vectors will be used to explicit our new PEP formulations in Sections \ref{sec:symPEP} and \ref{sec:subsetsAgPEP}, as well as in Appendix \ref{ap:explicit}.
+These coefficient vectors will be used to explicit our new PEP formulations in Sections \ref{sec:symPEP} and \ref{sec:subsetsAgPEP}, as well as in Appendix \ref{ap:explicit}. \end{notation*}

-We use this agent blocks notation for $F$ and $G$ to define an equivalence relation between agents in Performance Estimation Problems (PEP).